chainguard-dev/edu/content/chainguard/chainguard-registry/nexus-pull-through/index.md

 docker pull <Nexus URL>/chainguard/wolfi-base
 ```

+Be sure the `docker pull` command contains the correct Nexus URL for your repository.

 ## Setting up Nexus as a pull through for Production Images

 Production Chainguard Images are enterprise-ready images that come with patch SLAs and features such as Federal Information Processing Standard (FIPS) readiness.
 The process for setting up an Nexus repository that you can use as a pull through cache for Chainguard Production Images is similar to the one outlined previously for Developer Images, but with a few extra steps.